ionos-cloud/ionosctl/docs/commands/server/get.md

 ## Description

-Use this command to get information about a specified Server from a Data Center.
+Use this command to get information about a specified Server from a Virtual Data Center.

 Required values to run command: